 Hwedhla adro An Run ha bewnans Trewoon I Gathering Stories about The Reens and Troon Life

 An arts and heritage-led community celebration sharing life memories, stories, photos of The Reens and Troon in Cornwall.
-The event is for those who can’t walk to a sacred place a group of us our working to safeguard.
+The event was for those who couldn’t walk to a sacred place a group of us are working to safeguard.

-Resting after a pilgrimage walk to a sacred place called Fenton Ia at The Reens.
+Resting after a pilgrimage walk to a sacred place called Fenton Ia (after the saint) at The Reens in Troon, Cornwall.
+Saint Ia was said to have been an Irish princess, the sister of Erc of Slane.
 Photograph Peter Dewhurst

 Mapping the Reens with Wendy Brawer of Green Map System to help us safeguard the Reens.
 Photograph: Andy Hughes.